Lou Henry Hoover: London and World War I

-Return to the United States

-The Hoovers returned their primary residence to the United States in January 1917.
-The United States entered World War I three months later, at which point Herbert was appointed head of the Food and Drug Administration and they made their home in Washington, D.C.
-Working in coordination with her husband, Lou took up the cause of food conservation in addition to her war relief efforts.
+The Hoovers returned to the United States in January 1917.
+When the U.S. entered World War I three months later, Herbert was appointed head of the Food and Drug Administration, and the Hoovers made their home in Washington, D.C.
+As with Herbert's previous endeavors, Lou worked closely alongside him.
+She joined her husband in promoting food conservation, traveling to give speeches promoting the cause.
 The Hoovers effectively became the public faces of the conservation movement.
-She also organized the construction of a family home by Stanford University in Palo Alto, California, but this was seen as selfish amidst her humanitarian work and she delayed the project until the end of the war.
+She also organized the construction of a home for her and her husband by Stanford University in Palo Alto, California, but this was seen as selfish by the public amid her humanitarian work, and she delayed the project until the end of the war.
 The war brought thousands of women to Washington to work as civil servants.
 The poor economic security of these women led Hoover to found women's groups and provide housing for the women that worked in her husband's department.
 She expanded her support for these women's groups to include medical treatment during the Spanish flu.
 Hoover paid for these programs with her own funds, describing them as loans but asking that they be repaid to someone that needed it more.

-After the war, Herbert was appointed Secretary of Commerce, and the family returned to Washington.
-Lou got involved with new projects, including the Girl Scouts of the USA and the Women's Division of the National Amateur Athletic Foundation.
-Her work with the Girl Scouts led to her serving as the group's president from 1922 to 1925.
-She also founded racially integrated Girl Scout troops in Washington and Palo Alto.
-When Calvin Coolidge ascended to the presidency, Hoover became close friends with the new first lady, Grace Coolidge.
-The two of them began a tradition of exchanging flowers on Easter, and Hoover invited Coolidge to participate in Girl Scouts events.
+After the war, Hoover continued her fundraising work in the U.S. while her husband was in Europe administrating relief efforts.